dswezCode/Arduino-I2C-LCD-Snake-Game/README.md

  🐍 GAMEPLAY FEATURES:
-  - Persistent High Scores & Wins: Powered by the Arduino's internal
+  - Persistent high scores and wins powered by the Arduino's internal
-    EEPROM memory, your High Score and Total Wins are saved permanently.
+    EEPROM memory, your High Score and Total Wins are saved permanently
-  - Continuous play mechanic: if you win by getting to maximum
+  - Continuous play mechanic, if you win by getting to maximum
     snakes length the snake resets while keeping your score
     allowing you to continue playing (win count grows by 1 each run you won at least once by achieving maximum length, wins dont stack up in
     a single run)
-  - Dynamic game speed: the longer you play the faster the snake becomes
+  - Dynamic game speed, the longer you play the faster the snake becomes
     until it reaches max speed, if you win the game and the snake resets
     the max speed is kept.
   - custom tones that play on a passive buzzer to enhance